ONEOKCAT/Vehicle_Notes/01_Vehicle_Network/02_Ethernet/02_SOME_IP/Autosar_SOME_IP.md

 >&#8194;&#8195;The client shall wait for the Subscribe Eventgroup Ack entry acknowledging a Subscribe Eventgroup entry.
 If this Subscribe Eventgroup Ack entry does not arrive before the next Subscribe Eventgroup entry is sent, the client shall do the following:
 >
->&#8194;&#8194;&#8195;Send a Stop Subscribe Eventgroup entry and a Subscribe Eventgroup entry in the same SOME/IP-SD message the Subscribe Eventgroup entry would have been sent with.
+>&#8194;&#8194;&#8195;- Send a Stop Subscribe Eventgroup entry and a Subscribe Eventgroup entry in the same SOME/IP-SD message the Subscribe Eventgroup entry would have been sent with.
 >
 >&#8194;&#8195;This behavior exists to cope with short durations of communication loss, so new Initial Events are triggered to lower the effects of the loss of messages.